-Ask for proof of ownership and check the bike frame number on bike registration databases approved by Secured by Design.
+Ask for proof of ownership and check the bike frame number on national bike registration databases approved by Secured by Design.

 If your bike has been stolen, contact us as soon as possible by calling 101 or reporting online.
 Give us your frame number, cycle database number, a photo and any other details and make sure you update the status on the cycle database where you registered it.
 The sooner we know, the sooner we can act, which might stop it being sold on.

 What to do if your bike is stolen

 There are various courses of action open to you if your bike goes missing.
 Whichever you take, make sure you do it as soon as possible.
 Time really is of the essence.

 Stolen Bikes in the UK will help to spread the word on the theft of your bike and offer you advice to help get it back.

 Find that bike lists adverts for bikes placed on online marketplaces, which you can check frequently to see if yours has been listed for sale.